JAndrassy/Arduino-Networking-API/ArduinoNetAPIDev.md

 Client objects are used for connections initiated on the local device and same type of Client objects are returned by server object for connections initiated by remote host.

 The implementation of the Client class must have a constructor without parameters.
-Usually there is a second constructor for server to create a client object for an incoming connection.
+Usually there is a second private constructor for server as `friend class` to create a client object for an incoming connection.

-Important!
+Client implementations are part of the 'Arduino language' which doesn't use pointers or references.
 The implementation of the Client class must by copyable and all copies must stay valid to be used with the connection concurrently.

-The object can't hold the state of the underlying connection and buffers, there must by other object to which all copies of the Client object for the specific TCP connection refer.
+Because multiple copies of a Client object can exist for one TCP connection, it can't hold the state of the underlying connection and buffers.
+There must by other object to which all copies of the Client object for the specific TCP connection refer.
+Some libraries use std::shared_ptr which is ideal for this case.
+Some libraries use a 'socket number', an index to a list of connections managed by the library/firmware.

+An empty client without reference to a TCP connection is like 'NULL'.
+The operator bool returns false.
+This is for example used as a return value from server.accept() if there is no new connection.

-Networking hardware firmwares and LwIP use a number to identify one of the limited number of available 'sockets'.
+Networking hardware firmwares and LwIP have a limited number of available 'sockets'.
 An active Client uses a socket.
 The library has to manage use of sockets by Clients.
 For example when the socket disconnects the Client object still may have data to read from receive buffer.
 Does the library make the socket available for the next Client at that time or it waits until all the data are read and the sketch calls stop()?
 In stop(), will the library wait until the socket is closed to mark it free or it will exist stop() immediately and mark the socket as free based on an event or later check?

 ## Connection